yochaigal/cairn/index.md

 No one can have more than 3 Armor.

-**Unarmed** attacks always do 1d4 damage.If **multiple attackers** target the same foe, roll all damaged ice and keep the single highest result.
+**Unarmed** attacks always do 1d4 damage.
+If **multiple attackers** target the same foe, roll all damaged ice and keep the single highest result.
 If attacking with **two weapons** at the same time, roll both damage dice and keep the highest.

 If an attack is **impaired** , the damage die is reduced to 1d4, regardless of weapon.
 If the attack is **enhanced** , the attacker rolls 1d12.
 Attacks with the **blast** quality affect all area targets, rolling separately for each.